daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 You deal with bad situations as they arise, learning new lessons each time.

 * Tier 1: Enhanced Intellect
-* Tier 1: There’s Your Problem
+* Tier 1: There's Your Problem
 * Tier 2: Quick Study
 * Tier 3: Hard to Distract
 * Tier 3: Enhanced Intellect Edge or Flex Skill